 Ethereum 2.0 and the transition to Proof-of-Stake should improve things, however, with the rapid adoption of decentralised finance, it is unlikely to be enough on its own.

 Layer 2, then, focuses on solutions which are capable of satisfying transactions off the main Ethereum blockchain.
 To retain the security properties, these solutions offer novel mechanisms which still use the main chain to prove their validity.
-Examples of Layer 2 solutions in development include (zk- and Optimistic) Rollups, and Sidechains (such as the Polygon network).
+Examples of Layer 2 solutions include zk- and optimistic Rollups, which batch many transactions together into a single ‘settlement’ transaction made on mainnet.